wri/Aqueduct30Docker/readme.md

-# Work in Progres!!
+## Work in Progres!!

-# Aqueduct 3.0 Data Processing workflow
+# WRI Aqueduct 3.0 Data Processing workflow
-## A modern geospatial analysis setup based on Jupyter

 If you are not viewing this document on Github, please find a stylized version [here](https://github.com/rutgerhofste/Aqueduct30Docker)